olivierverdier/Norvigs-Spelling-Corrector/README.md

 In order to use or compile the program you need to have [Haskell](http://www.haskell.org/) installed.

-After you cloning the repository, go the repository folder and do
+After you cloning the repository, go the repository folder and run

 ```bash
 cabal build
 ```

 Now you compiled the program.
-There is an example Prolog file in the "usage" folder.
-You can run it like this:
+You can run the executable by typing:

 ```bash
 ./dist/build/Norvigs-Spelling-Corrector/Norvigs-Spelling-Corrector
 ```

-Then you can enter terms to the program to get the corrected version of them.
+You are now in the interactive spell checker.
+Try a few words and see the proposed corrected spelling.
+You can quit with `ctrl-D`.

 ## License